rism-digital/rism.info/community/muscat.en.md

 * Ability to leave comments for sources and authority files
 * Intuitive management of digital objects
 * Ability to create folders to organize work
-* Link to VIAF to import personal name authority records
+* Links to external identifiers in authority records
 * Custom-built module to display incipits
 * Expanded ability to add guidelines in different languages
-* Integrated full online catalog search with geovisualizations
-* Interfaces in English, French, German, Italian, Polish, Portuguese, and Spanish, with a translations in Korean in preparation
+* Interfaces in English, Catalan, French, German, Italian, Polish, Portuguese, and Spanish, with a translations in Korean in preparation
-* Separate training server for practice
+* Separate training server for practice and demonstrations

 ## Technical requirements